Mild Waterpepper

 Knotweed family (Polygonaceae)

-Description: This native perennial plant is about 2-3' long and more or less erect; it branches occasionally.
-The light green stems are hairless.
+Description: This perennial plant is about 2-3' long and erect to sprawling; it branches occasionally.
+The light green stems are terete and hairless.
 The lower stems of individual plants are often decumbent along the ground; rootlets often develop at the nodes of these decumbent stems where the sheaths occur.
 The alternate leaves are up to 7" long and ¾" across, becoming smaller along the upper stems; mature leaves are spaced about ½–2" apart along each stem.
 They are green to dark green, oblong-lanceolate, smooth along the margins, and hairless or mostly hairless.
-Sometimes the leaf margins have fine hairs.
+Sometimes the leaf margins are slightly ciliate.
 The petioles of the leaves are short and slender.
-At the base of each petiole, there is a membranous sheath (ocrea) that wraps around the stem.
-This sheath often has lines of short appressed hairs, and there are short bristles along its upper rim.
+At the bases of petioles, there are membranous sheaths (ocreae) that wrap around the stems.
+These ring-like sheaths often have lines of short appressed hairs, while the upper rims of these sheaths usually lack bristles (when such bristles are present, they are less than 1 mm. in length).
 Each upper stem often terminates into 1-3 narrow racemes of flowers.
-Each raceme is up to 6" long and more or less erect; the flowers and their buds are distributed somewhat sparsely along its length.
-Each flower is up to 1/8" across, consisting of 5 tepals, 8 stamens, and a tripartite style.
-The tepals are white or pink and lack glandular dots.
+Each raceme is up to 6" long and ascending to erect; the flowers and their buds are distributed somewhat sparsely along its length.

+Each flower is up to 1/8" (3 mm.) across, consisting of 5 tepals, 8 stamens, and a tripartite style.
+The tepals are white or light pink and they lack glandular dots.
 Usually, only a few flowers are in bloom at the same time on a raceme.
-At the base of each flower, there is a small sheath (ocreolea); this sheath has a few short bristles (less than 1 mm. in length) along its upper rim.
+At the bases of flowers, there are small sheaths (ocreoleae); these sheaths have relatively few bristles (less than 1 mm. in length) along their upper rims, or none.
 The blooming period occurs from mid-summer to early fall and lasts about 1–1½ months.
-Each flower is replaced by a shiny black seed that is ovoid and 3-angled.
+Afterwards, the flowers are replaced by shiny black seeds (one seed per flower) that are ovoid and bluntly 3-angled.
 The root system is fibrous and rhizomatous.
-Colonies of plants are often formed.
+Clonal colonies of plants are often formed from the rhizomes and/or rootlets of decumbent stems.

 Cultivation: Full or partial sun, wet to moist conditions, and muddy soil are preferred.
-Saturated soil containing sand or gravel is also tolerated.
+Wet soil containing sand or gravel is also tolerated.
 This plant is often found in shallow water and it almost qualifies as an emergent-aquatic species.

 Photographic Location: A buttonbush swamp in Busey Woods of Urbana, Illinois.